 Florida distilleries must be careful about how they participate in festivals.
 It’s not as easy as just showing up with the booze.

 Do you have questions about how your distillery can participate in festivals or questions about how to organizer a compliant festival?
 We’d love to discuss it with you.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us to schedule a consultation with a beverage attorney.